Calabi Yau algebras and weighted quiver polyhedra: Introduction

-In this paper we will prove that a positively graded toric order is CY-3 if and only if it comes from a consistent dimer model on a torus.
-This result follows from a more general result.
-It is possible to relax the definition of a toric order to algebras with a certain cancellation property.
-Imposing the CY-3 condition on these algebras is equivalent to the existence of a weighted quiver polyhedron, which is a generalization of a dimer model on any two-dimensional orientable orbifold.
-These algebra sit inside $\Mat_n(\C[G])$ where $G$ is the fundamental group of a three-dimensional manifold.
-In the case of toric orders $G=\Z^3$.
+In this paper we will prove that if a positively graded toric order is CY-3 then it comes from a dimer model on a torus.
+The way we prove this result is by generalizing both sides and proving a similar theorem in this generalized context.
+On the one hand, we relax the definition of a toric order to cancellation algebras (Definition \ref{cancellation}) and on the other hand we introduce the notion of a weighted quiver polyhedron which corresponds roughly to a dimer model on a two-dimensional orientable orbifold (Examples can be found in section \ref{examples}).
+Our main theorem then states \begin{theorem}[=Theorem \ref{qpol}] Every positively graded cancellation algebra that is CY-3 comes from a weighted quiver polyhedron. \end{theorem} In the specific situation of toric orders, theorem \ref{qpolto} then shows that this quiver polyhedron must in fact come from a dimer model.

-Not every such quiver polyhedron gives rise to an algebra which is CY-3.
-For this to happen the polyhedron must be consistent in the sense of Davison.
-We study this consistency and prove equivalences between different notions of consistency from the literature in this setting.
+The paper is structured as follows.
+After the preliminary sections on path algebras, Calabi-Yau algebras and noncommutative resolutions, we introduce toric orders in section \ref{sectionto} and discuss how they fit in the theory of noncommutative resolutions.
+In section \ref{sectionca} we generalize toric orders to cancellation algebras and discuss bimodule resolutions in this setup.
+In section \ref{polyhedron} we define the combinatorial notion of a quiver polyhedron, relate it to dimer models and work out a theory of Galois covers for them.
+In section \ref{maintheorem} we prove the main theorem.
+Section \ref{cancellation} contains a short discussion on the cancellation property for quiver polyhedra and uses this to prove that toric CY-3 orders come from dimer models.
+We end with some examples of quiver polyhedra and their corresponding Jacobi Algebras.